Philio/GoMySQL/README.markdown

 0.3.x series [current]

+* 0.3.2 - Updated to support release.r57.1 Go build, change to usage of reflect.
 * 0.3.1 - Updated to support weekly.2011-04-04 Go build, change to usage of net.Dial.
 * 0.3.0 - No changes since RC2.
 * 0.3.0-RC-2 - Convert additional string types (issue 47).
 Added a check for NULL fields in the row packet handler to prevent a crash in strconv (issue 48).